xzoert/dedalus/README.md

 The purpose is to overcome the inherent limitations of simple structures like lists or trees you have on your file system, browser bookmarks and so forth.
-By using tags you can access the same resource through different paths, create dynamic sub-collections based on having (or *not* having) a set of tags, create a semantic network where tags are linked to each other.
-All this should help you greatly in browsing and finding documents in large collections.
+By using tags you can access the same resource through different paths, create thematic sub-collections of heterogeneous resources based on having (or *not* having) a set of tags, browse the semantic network across tags that builds up silenty while you work with it.

-I'm writing this trying to solve the problem of a friend of mine who is doing a Phd in antropology and who has lots of documents, interviews, pictures, web resoures and so forth, whose conceptual classification requires definitely something more flexible than a bunch of directories and sub-directories.
+I'm writing this trying to solve the problem of a friend of mine who is doing a Phd in antropology.
+She has lots of documents, interviews, pictures, web resoures and so forth, and desperately needs something to give a (non trivial) order to that chaos.

 Dedalus has three components: